-The MS in Business Intelligence and Analytics (BI&A) is 36 credit-degree, designed for part-time and full-time students who have completed undergraduate degrees in science, mathematics, computer science or engineering and are interested in pursuing careers in industry-specific analytical fields (e.g. financial, pharmaceutical, underwriting, manufacturing, information technology, telecommunications, energy and engineering, etc.).
-The Graduate Certificate in Business Intelligence and Analytics consists of four courses designed to help practitioners develop their knowledge and sharpen their analytical and management skills.
+The Masters of Science in Business Intelligence and Analytics (BI&A) is a unique 36-credit degree for part-time or full-time students who have completed undergraduate degrees in quantitative disciplines such as science, mathematics, computer science or engineering.
+The degree is designed for individuals who are interested in careers in analytical fields and the coursework focuses on industry-specific application in areas such as finance, pharmaceutical, underwriting, manufacturing, information technology, telecommunications, energy and engineering.
+For individuals who simply want to strengthen their knowledge and sharpen their analytical management skills.
+The Graduate Certificate in Business Intelligence and Analytics is a four-course program that will help give you an edge to help you advance in your current career.

 The design and execution of the BI&A program is guided by an advisory board of top executives with expertise in the financial services, life sciences, telecommunications, and retail industries.